Jackson Water Quality at a Glance

 Jackson’s water system currently remains out of compliance with EPA Lead and Copper Rule requirements, with ongoing violations since 2020 for failure to install proper corrosion control treatment:

-Treatment improvements: JXN Water and Jacobs are implementing Mississippi State Department of Health-approved corrosion control measures at both treatment plants
+• Treatment improvements: JXN Water and Jacobs are working with industry experts on a Desktop Corrosion Control Study to implement proper corrosion control measures at both treatment plants

-Ongoing monitoring: Regular lead and copper sampling continues throughout the distribution system, with results reported to state and federal regulators
+• Ongoing monitoring: Regular lead and copper sampling continues throughout the distribution system, with results reported to state and federal regulators and public notifications as required

-Infrastructure replacement: Systematic replacement of aging water lines helps reduce lead exposure risks from older plumbing materials
+• Infrastructure replacement: Systematic replacement of aging water lines through the Find and Fix Program helps reduce lead exposure risks from older plumbing materials

-Resident protection: Homes built before 1986 are at higher risk due to potential lead-containing plumbing components
+• Resident protection: Homes built before 1986 are at higher risk due to potential lead-containing plumbing components and service lines

-The Mississippi State Department of Health recommends that residents flush taps before drinking, especially in older homes, and consider water testing for lead contamination.
+The Mississippi State Department of Health recommends that residents flush cold water taps for 1-2 minutes before drinking, especially in older homes, and avoid using hot water for cooking or drinking.

 How long will federal oversight continue?

-Federal oversight of Jackson’s water system will continue until the court determines the system is stable and sustainable:
+Federal oversight of Jackson’s water system will continue until the court determines the system is stable, compliant, and financially sustainable:

 Current Timeline:

-• Extension depends on achieving measurable progress in infrastructure stability and regulatory compliance
+• Extension depends on achieving measurable progress in infrastructure stability, regulatory compliance, and financial sustainability

 Transition Planning:

-• State legislation proposes transferring long-term control to a new utility authority rather than returning control to the city
+• State legislation under consideration proposes transferring long-term control to a new utility authority rather than returning control to the city

-• Community advocacy groups have gained formal legal standing to participate in decisions about the system’s future
+• Community advocacy groups including Mississippi Poor People’s Campaign and People’s Advocacy Institute gained formal legal standing in March 2024 to participate in decisions about the system’s future

-• Long-term sustainability requires completion of priority infrastructure projects and establishment of sufficient revenue streams for ongoing operations
+• Long-term sustainability requires completion of priority infrastructure projects, resolution of compliance violations, and establishment of sufficient revenue streams for ongoing operations

 Contaminants of Concern